flaviobrienza/Dissertation/README.md

-# Dissertation-
+# Dissertation
 My master dissertation based on the application of machine learning in finance.
+Here all the files will be uploaded.